reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 fullTextQuery.setMaxResults(max);
 fullTextQuery.setFirstResult(page);
 ```
-Lastly, let's talk about pagination and sorting as we don't want to fetch millions of records that we have stored in our
+Finally, let's talk about pagination and sorting as we don't want to fetch millions of records that we have stored in our
-Elasticsearch indexes.
+Elasticsearch indexes in a single go.

-To perform pagination we need two things, the number of results we want per page and page offset (Page number, if I put plainly).
+To perform pagination we need two things, the number of results we want per page and page offset (or page number, to put it plainly).

-Prior we can pass to `FullTextQuery` objects `setMaxResult` method and later in `setFirstResult`.
+Prior we can pass call `setMaxResult()` and `setFirstResult()` when building our `FullTextQuery`.
 Then query will return results
 accordingly.

-Query DSL also provides us a way to define sort field and order using `sort()`.
+Query DSL also provides us a way to define a sort field and order using `sort()`.
 We can also perform sort operation on multiple fields by
 chaining with `andByField()`.

 That's it!
 I mean this is not everything, but I believe this is enough to get you started.
 For further reading you can